 Live won on reach

 The reach of our five live posts was dramatically higher than any other kind of post.
-Altogether, our lives were seen by 12,929 people.
+Altogether, our live shows were seen by 12,929 people.
 Our five videos had about half as much reach (6,729).

 Live won on views